Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 Grid Capacity Is Finite

 Every major grid in the US is running close to capacity during peak hours.
-Adding a 100MW datacenter isn't just about finding land - it's about finding 100MW of available capacity.
+Adding a 100MW data center isn't just about finding land - it's about finding 100MW of available capacity.

 Interconnection Queues Are Glacial